What You Need To Know About Creating A Wedding Menu

 - Layout Hierarchy: Organize information logically with proper spacing

-- Material Quality: Choose durable cardstock that maintains appearance throughout the evening
+- Material Quality: Choose durable cardstock that maintains its appearance throughout the evening

 Content Structure Guidelines: